matiboy/minion/README.md

 ## Why Minion?

 Without going into the awesomeness of home automation and voice control, why create another framework?
 There are great tools out there - a few listed [here](http://diyhacking.com/best-voice-recognition-software-for-raspberry-pi/).
-None served my purpose, here are a few reasons why:
+None served my purpose, here are a few things that make Minion different:

 1. Distributed: other frameworks do not seem to want to communicate between devices.
 Minion can be installed on a device in the kitchen, another Minion instance in your room, and leave the Minion brain somewhere in the living room.
 Thanks to the Nervous System, sensors can communicate to the brain, the brain can send commands to actuators, regardless of their location;